Angular2Guy/AngularPortfolioMgr/README.md

 * [Configurable Services in the NgxSimpleCharts library](https://angular2guy.wordpress.com/2022/09/13/configurable-services-in-the-ngx-simple-charts-library/)

 ## What is the goal?
-The goal is to provide an Angular based Web App with a Jpa backend server.
+The goal is to provide a Portfolio Management Application to compare different portfolios for there quality over time.
+It is an Angular based Web App with a Jpa backend server.
 The build tool is Gradle.
 Apache Kafka can be used for scalable Jwt token revokation.

 ## Current state of the project
 The project can now serve as an example of howto integrate Angular and Spring Boot with Gradle as a build tool.